redjax/hugo-quickstart/README.md

   - Remove the theme from the cache with `git rm --cached <theme-name>`
 - If this doesn't fix it, try running: `git rm -r --cached <theme-name>`
 - If you see an error `fatal: please stage your changes to .gitmodules or stash them to proceed`, make sure to `git add .gitmodules` to commit your changes.
+- If you are still seeing errors, or get a `fatal` error trying to re-add the repository, edit `.git/config`, search for `submodule "<theme-name>"`, and remove any references you find.

 ## Links